tarator/FMI-Skriptum/README.md

 # FMI Lecture notes

-THis are lecture notes for the course Formal methods of Informatics (TU-Vienna WS 2013)
+This are lecture notes for the course Formal methods of Informatics (TU-Vienna WS 2013)

+The latest PDF of the lecture notes can be downloaded (here)[http://gitlab.projecttac.com/tarator/fmi-mitschrift/blob/master/FMI/FMI-Skriptum.pdf ]